nocomplexity/codeaudit/docs/checks/base64_check.md

 # Base64 Statements

-Codeaudit checks on use of:
+Python Code Audit checks for obfuscated text, particularly content encoded with `base64`:

-*  Base64 Encoding / Decoding
+*  `base64` Encoding / Decoding.

-The `base64` module requires specific security considerations.
+## Rationale

+Obfuscation is a long-standing and straightforward technique often used to conceal malicious code within Python projects.
+This technique allows attackers to easily hide malware within Python programs.

+The presence of obfuscated content is atypical in well-structured, non-malicious Python code and is a significant indicator of potential security risks.

-It’s recommended to review the security considerations for any code deployed to production using `base64` encoding.
+It’s recommended to review any code deployed to production using `base64` encoding. **Python Code Audit** does this automatically.

 Security considerations section from RFC 4648 (section 12):